Workweek and weekend: Hong Kong

 In Hong Kong, a typical working week for local enterprises begins on 9am on Monday and ends at 1pm on Saturday, although most employees have alternate Saturdays off.
 After the introduction of the five-day working week for the majority of government departments in 2006, most multinational enterprises and large local companies followed suit, extended the working day from 9am to 5pm so as to adopt a five-day work week.
 Despite the aforementioned official hours, and many employees still work overtime, and in the case of the financial, service and artist industry in particular, working 12-hour days on a chronic basis is still not uncommon.

 Most commercial establishments in the retail sector such as restaurants, shops and cinemas, as well as public venues such as museums and libraries are open on Saturdays, Sundays and most public holidays.
-For schools, lessons are not normally held on Saturdays, but students may be required to go school on Saturdays for extra-curricular activities or make-up classes.
+For schools, lessons are not normally held on Saturdays, but students may be required to go to school on Saturdays for extra-curricular activities or make-up classes.

 India

 The standard working week for most office jobs begins on Monday and ends on Saturday.
 The work schedule is 48 hours per week, Sunday being a rest day.
-However, most government offices and the software industry follow a five-day workweek.
+However, most government offices and the software industry follow a five-day workweek from Monday to Friday.
 All major industries along with services like transport, hospitality, healthcare etc. work in shifts.

 Central government offices follow a five-day week.
 State governments follow half-day working on the first and third Saturdays of each month and rest on the second and fourth Saturdays, except West Bengal, Rajasthan, Bihar, Punjab, Delhi, Tamil Nadu, and Maharashtra government which follows a Monday–Friday workweek.
 There is usually no half working day in the private sector, and people work in two or three shifts of 8 hours each.

-Most schools follow a six-day workweek from Monday to Saturday.
-Banks have 2nd and 4th Saturday off in India starting from Sep 1st, 2015.
+Most schools follow a six-day workweek from Monday to Saturday with the second and fourth Saturdays off.
+Banks have second and fourth Saturdays off as well in India effective from 1 September 2015.

 Iran

 The standard working week in Iran begins on Saturday and ends on Thursday.
 Thursdays are usually half-day working days.
 Many private enterprises which operate on an 8 to 5 basis take Thursdays off for a two-day Thursday-Friday weekend.
 These variations allow employers flexibility in choosing working hours so that the legal requirement of working for 44 hours per week is met.
 However, shopping places are usually open for business on Friday as well.
+In 2015, President Hasan Rouhani recognized Saturday as the sabbath for the country's very small Jewish minority, allowing Jewish adults to stay home from work and students to stay home from school.